RaspberryPiFoundation/sense-hat-curriculum/en-GB/rainbow/index.md

     ![screenshot](images/rainbow-red.png)

-    Make sure you use a capital letter R.
+    Make sure you use a capital letter `R`.

 + Orange is next.
 Orange is red mixed with green.
 You can adjust the numbers until you get an orange that you like.
-Make sure you use a capital letter O not a number zero.
+Make sure you use a capital letter `O` not a number zero.

     ![screenshot](images/rainbow-orange.png)

-+ Now add variables Y, G, B, I, V so that you have the seven colours of the rainbow.
++ Now add variables `Y`, `G`, `B`, `I`, `V` so that you have the seven colours of the rainbow.
 You can look up RGB colours at <a href="http://jumpto.cc/trinket-colours" target="_blank">jumpto.cc/trinket-colours</a>

     You can test your colours using `sense.clear()`.

     ![screenshot](images/rainbow-colours.png)

-+ Add a variable X for setting pixels to off (no red, green or blue):
++ Add a variable `X` for setting pixels to off (no red, green or blue):

     ![screenshot](images/rainbow-off.png)